wdpoppe/twentyfifteen-boilerplate-grunt/readme.md

 ###Some specs about the Child-theme
 * style.scss: Basefile for making modifications to the theme.
 Write your syntax in SASS.
-* package.json/node_modules: grunt task runner consists of  grunt-contrib-concat, grunt-contrib-uglify, grunt-contrib-imagemin, grunt-contrib-sass, grunt-contrib-watch.
+* package.json/node_modules: grunt task runner consists of  `grunt-contrib-concat`, `grunt-contrib-uglify`, `grunt-contrib-imagemin`, `grunt-contrib-sass`, `grunt-contrib-watch`.
-* Gruntfiles.js; JS and Sass files will change automatically using grunt-contrib-watch.
+* Gruntfiles.js; JS and Sass files will change automatically using `grunt-contrib-watch`.